Some of Jim's experiments in Furniture Design

 Concept of individuality as in a chair.
 Chairs grouped together to make a sofa.

 The units consist of 3 sizes: the seat, the back, and the ottoman.
 The set in the Watson house has 8 seats, 8 backs, 4 ottomans, and 2 end tables.
+A metal u-shaped connector grasps 2 units from the bottom up.
 There is a matching light fixture.
 All units are 17" square.
 The seat is 18" high, the back 36", and the ottoman and end tables are 12" high.

 Fabric color: The primary function of a sofa or seating units is to support humans while they socialize or rest, in groups or alone.
 These people will be wearing a variety of patterns, colors, and textures.
 The sofa should not compete, overwhelm, dominate, nor clash with the humans it serves to support.
 The color should be neutral.
 Originally, these sofa units were natural unbleached muslin (shown to the left in an exhibit at the UCO Museum of Art).
 That fabric proved to not be durable enough and it showed dirt easily.
 The units were recovered in black canvas in about 1995.
 The black pays homage to le Corbusier, Mies van der Rohe, Ray and Charles Eames, and Marcel Breuer who often used black to upholster their furniture.
 Black fits into the Watson house, will never go out of style, shows dirt less, and complements the human users.